dennysnguyen/Minesweeper/README.md

-# Minesweeper_Clone 💣
+# Minesweeper_Clone

-A fully functional, polished Minesweeper game built from scratch using **C++** and the **SFML**.
+Minesweeper game built from scratch using **C++** and the **SFML**.

 ## What It Does
 This project recreates the classic desktop puzzle game, challenging players to clear a hidden grid without detonating any mines.
-It features a clean, modern UI and implements all standard Minesweeper logic, including tile revealing, flag placement, and recursive empty-space clearing.
+It features a clean, modern UI and implements all standard Minesweeper logic, including tile revealing, flag placement, and recursive empty-space clearing. :)

 ### Key Features
 * **Three Difficulty Levels:** Choose from Easy (9x9), Medium (16x16), or Hard (30x16).